Security Bureau (Hong Kong): Pre-Handover

+Post-Handover

 In January 2021, a proposal from the government was announced, where information of airline passengers would be shared with the Immigration Department and passengers could potentially be banned from flying.
 In response to criticism that it could lead to preventing Hong Kong citizens from leaving the city, the Security Bureau claimed that they would not be affected, and that this would only be for "passenger information on flights heading to Hong Kong, rather than departing flights.
 The right of Hong Kong residents to enter or leave Hong Kong is not affected."

 In February 2021, after reports that the Security Bureau worked with the Correctional Services Department to force prisoners with dual passports to declare a sole nationality, the Security Bureau cited mainland China's nationality laws to explain why consular visits to those prisoners with dual passports might be rejected.
 A spokesman for the British consulate said they were now "seeking answers from the Hong Kong authorities following the suggestion that they may withdraw our consular access to dual national prisoners and prevent us providing the support we have given since 1997."

+In 2022, journalists and members of the legal team representing media tycoon Jimmy Lai internationally received threatening messages purportedly from the Security Bureau and the National Security Department.
+The Hong Kong police issued a statement condemning acts of impersonation and asked for more information from those involved in order to follow up on the incident.

-In 2022, the Narcotics Division of the Security Bureau said it had plans to "table the relevant legislation" to outlaw CBD under the Dangerous Drugs Ordinance.
-The Narcotics Division said that even if THC levels were undetectable by lab tests, it would still "likely exist" and warrant a ban.
+In August 2022, the Narcotics Division of the Security Bureau said it that any amount of THC is illegal in the city.
+Hong Kong authorities subsequently outlawed CBD, saying that it can be converted into THC and many products came contaminated with the chemical.
+Whether CBD has medicinal effects is debated.